Skip to main content

 • And more

-At Woron and Dhillon, LLC, we get results.
+As experienced burn injury lawyers in Columbia, SC, Woron and Dhillon, LLC gets results.
 We will pursue full and fair compensation on your behalf, so you have the time and treatment you need to get better.
 When you

 choose our firm, you work directly with our attorneys, and if you can’t make it into our Columbia office, we will visit your home or hospital bed.
 Your consultation is free, and we will use our 30 years of combined legal